 - Hop onto a school’s “net price calculator” with last year’s tax return and your student’s grades and SAT/act scores (if the calculator doesn’t ask for these, it likely doesn’t award merit aid and may be out of reach if you earn too much).
 The more information required, the better the calculator, and the more accurate the offer.
 Unfortunately, not all calculators are accurate so keep that in mind as you try to ascertain cost.

 - As early as possible, start understanding the financial aid process and terminology.
-Things have changed over the past few years.
 Most financial aid is based on filling out the FAFSA.
 This form uses tax information from the tax year when your student starts junior year of high school (tax year ending December of your student’s junior year in high school).
-That’s almost 2 years before they start college!
+That’s almost two years before they start college!
 In order to maximize your financial aid, you’ll need to understand the process and formulas sometime when your student is in 8th grade or at the beginning of 9th grade, so you can make whatever changes you can before the tax year that FAFSA is based on for the freshman year of college.

 Compare college data.
 Comparing college data sets can show you things like how many students graduate in four years, what kind of financial aid is offered (grants, scholarships, loans), majors and difficulty of getting in, and how much fees increase year over year.